Integrative-Transcriptomics/BLASTphylo/README.md

  `pip install .`

-### Step 3: Installation of the front-end
+### Step 3: Installations for the front-end

  `npm install`  <br>
 command will end with `found 3 vulnerabilities (2 moderate, 1 high)`

 ### Step 4: Start BLASTphylo

-Change in the project directory and run
+Change into the project directory and run
- `npm run blastphylo`
+ `npm run blastphylo`.
+Start the Flask server.

-Make sure that all needed modules are installed before running the app.
+Make sure that all required modules are installed before running the app.
-Runs the app and the server in the background.
-Open [http://localhost:3000](http://localhost:3000) to view BLASTphylos *menu* page in the browser. <br>
+Open [http://localhost:3000](http://localhost:3000) to open BLASTphylo in the browser.
 Enable the pop-up-window function for this app.

 ## Available Examples

-In the project directory folder **server/test_examples** contain a example BLAST result and FASTA files, which was used to implement BLASTphylo.
-In addition, different example taxonomies are given. <br>
+The project directory folder **server/test_examples** contains several example data which can be used as an input for BLASTphylo. <br>

-1. mapping_example <br>
-2. comparison_example <br>

 ## Help
-For more details about the different features of BLASTphylo switch to the **help page** in the top right corner of the *menu* page.
+For more details about the different features of BLASTphylo switch to the **help page** in the top right corner of the application.